 The main reason is because these online private REITS aren't buying the same properties that the larger, publicly traded REITS are buying.
 You're not going to find a big mall.
 It'd be more like some strip malls, a restaurant, and some single-family homes.
 The investments come from the same place as their other crowdfunded offerings, which are far more Main Street than Wall Street.
 So, it is a diversification play into a different aspect of the real estate market with smaller properties.

 Accredited investors may turn up their noses at these online private REITs, but they are also eligible to invest directly with syndicators or through funds due to their ability to cough up the minimum investments of $50,000-$200,000.
 Non-accredited investors can't come up with those sums, and they are specifically excluded from those investments.
 It makes you wonder if Robert Kiyosaki was right when he said the wealthy get to invest in different investments than everyone else.

 Critics say that only inexperienced or desperate real estate developers would go to a crowdfunded syndicator for funding, and thus their investments, whether in a REIT form or not, are inferior to those available to a more established syndicator.
 I suspect there is some truth to that, although both companies screen out the vast majority of projects they are brought.

-In my recent post about my real estate investments, I talked about what I’m doing with the 20% of my portfolio that I dedicate to real estate, but for now, you should know that I don’t have any money invested in online private REITs.
-However, I have invested directly into properties both with Fundrise and RealtyMogul and enjoyed positive returns.
+In a 2021 post about Dr. Jim Dahle's real estate investments, we talked about what he's doing with the 20% of his portfolio that he dedicates to real estate, but for now, you should know that he doesn't have any money invested in online private REITs.
+However, he has invested directly into properties both with Fundrise and RealtyMogul and enjoyed positive returns.